 Synergy Drama – a drama project employing participatory techniques such as ‘Forum Theatre’ to enable young people to develop their communication and acting skills.
 Performances developed by the drama group will be performed at Synergy and Synergy Youth Events and toured around local schools.

-Synergy Spoken Word – working with aspiring rappers and poets to develop their composition and performance skills, focusing at all times on positive lyrics as an alternative to the negativity often found in urban music.
+Synergy Spoken Word – working with aspiring rappers and poets to develop their composition and performance skills, focusing at all times on positive or conscius lyrics as an alternative to the negativity often found in urban music.
 Spoken Word students will join forces with Synergy Music students who will create backing tracks for their lyrics, with finished material being performed at Synergy and Synergy Youth Events.

 Synergy Dance – covering a wide variety of forms and influences, the Dance module will inevitably focus on street / urban dance but informed and inspired by other dance cultures, particularly those of the UK’s diverse communities.
 Finished performances will be presented at Synergy and Synergy Youth events and toured around local schools.

 Recognising that a successful event is based not only on talented artists but also on good management, production and promotion, Synergy will also be delivering a module to train aspiring young promoters and producers all aspects of event management including programming, promotion, security management, liaison with authorities, finance, stage and production management, technician management and documentation.

 The Synergy Youth Project in Camberwell organised two youth-arts showcase events, run by young people for young people, the first was held in early December 2007 and the second took place in late January 2008, preceded by a wide range of training and work based learning activities which equipped participating young people to organise every aspect of the event.
 The showcase events took place at the Synergy Centre in Camberwell and were focused on a particular cultural or social issue: